awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 + You can't drop a column from an external table if the column is used as a partition\.
 + You can't drop a column from an external table that is defined using the AVRO file format\.
 + RESTRICT and CASCADE are ignored for external tables\.
++ You can't drop the columns of the policy table referenced inside the policy definition unless you drop or detach the policy\.
+This also applies when the CASCADE option is specified\.
+You can drop other columns in the policy table\.
 For more information, see [CREATE EXTERNAL TABLE](r_CREATE_EXTERNAL_TABLE.md)\.

 RESTRICT